 |A young European cat.
 Porto Covo, Portugal.
 (Photo credit: Wikipedia)|

-Of course the most common cat problem of all is scratching.
-If your cat is scratching the furniture and you, any you have tried just about everything else you should give nail caps a try.
+Of course, the most common cat problem of all is scratching.
+If your cat is scratching the furniture and you, and you have tried just about everything else you should give nail caps a try.
 These are little tiny caps that go over the end of the nails.
 They glue on like Press on Nails and they do not hurt your cat in any way.
-They do not even interfere with the claws ability withdraw into the paw.
+They do not even interfere with the claws' ability to withdraw into the paw.
 They are the perfect and painless way to keep your cat from doing any damage with his or her claws.
-Of course these are only for indoor cats.
+Of course, these are only for indoor cats.